8ball030/auto_dev/docs/openapi.md

 The augmentation process involves several steps:

-1. Loading and validating the OpenAPI specification
+1. Loading and validating the OpenAPI specification.
-2. Generating Handler methods for each path
+2. Generating handler methods for each path.

 For more details on the implementation, refer to:
 `auto_dev/handler/scaffolder.py`